Introduction

 To run a pipeline offline, you need the pipeline code, the software dependencies, and the shared nf-core/configs configuration profiles.
 We have created a helper tool as part of the nf-core package to automate this for you.

-On a computer with an internet connection, run nf-core download <pipeline>
+On a computer with an internet connection, run nf-core pipelines download <pipeline> to download the pipeline and config profiles.
+Add the argument --container singularity to also fetch the singularity container(s).

-The pipeline and requirements will be downloaded, configured with their relative paths, and packaged into a .tar.gz
+The pipeline and requirements will be downloaded, configured with their relative paths, and packaged into a .tar.gz file by default.
+This can then be transferred to your offline system and unpacked.

+Inside, you will see directories called workflow (the pipeline files), config (a copy of nf-core/configs), and (if you used --container singularity) a directory called singularity.
 The pipeline code is adjusted by the download tool to expect these relative paths, so as long as you keep them together it should work as is.

-To run the pipeline, simply use nextflow run <download_directory>/workflow [pipeline flags]
+To run the pipeline, simply use nextflow run <download_directory>/workflow [pipeline flags].

 Shared storage

-If you are downloading directly to the offline storage (eg. a head node with internet access whilst compute nodes are offline), you can use the --singularity-cache-only
+If you are downloading directly to the offline storage (eg. a head node with internet access whilst compute nodes are offline), you can use the --singularity-cache-only option for nf-core pipelines download and set the $NXF_SINGULARITY_CACHEDIR environment variable.
+This downloads the singularity images to the $NXF_SINGULARITY_CACHEDIR folder and does not copy them into the target downloaded pipeline folder.
+This reduces total disk space usage and is faster.

 Reference genomes